Kong/docs.konghq.com/app/_src/gateway/how-kong-works/load-balancing.md

 are mostly ephemeral and SRV records must be used to find the appropriate backends and to stay up to date.

-On a DNS level many infrastructure tools can also provide loadbalancing type features.
+On a DNS level many infrastructure tools can also provide load-balancing type features.
 These are mostly service-discovery tools that will have their own health-checks and will randomize DNS records, or only return a small subset of available peers.

-The Kong loadbalancers and the DNS based tools often fight each other.
-The nameserver will provide as little information as possible to force clients to follow its scheme, where Kong tries to get all backends to properly set up its loadbalancers (and health-checks).
+The Kong load balancers and the DNS based tools often fight each other.
+The nameserver will provide as little information as possible to force clients to follow its scheme, where Kong tries to get all backends to properly set up its load balancers (and health-checks).

 To make sure that Kong can properly do its job, check that;

-- the nameserver sets the truncation flag on the reponses when it cannot fit all records in the UDP response (this will force Kong to retry using TCP)
+- the nameserver sets the truncation flag on the responses when it cannot fit all records in the UDP response (this will force Kong to retry using TCP)
 - allow TCP queries on the nameserver.